bluenote-1577/skani-test/README.md

 ### Re-benchmarking distance matrix plot

-The 195 genomes in the species level bin used for the distance matrix is included in this repository.
+The 195 genomes in the species level bin used for the distance matrix from Pasolli et al. is included in this repository.

 To re-generate the distance matrices and timing benchmarks, just run `./time_2328_results.sh`.